glurp/minitcp/README.md

 Presentation
 ==

-A little tool for doing some TCP sockets communications.
+A little tool for doing some TCP/UDP sockets communications.

 This tool have no pretention : it is not EventMachine ! :